hbowie/clubplanner/docs/index.md

 News Image
 :    A URL pointing to an image suitable for use in our newsletter.

+Call to Action
+:    Brief request to the reader to take some sort of action.

+CTA Link
+:    The actionable link.

+Layout
+:    The type of layout to use for this item in a newsletter.

 <h4 id="clubevent--panel-5">ClubEvent - Panel 5</h4>